prepor/condo/README.md

     echo '{:spec {:Image "nginx:oops-alpine"} :deploy [:After 5]}' > /tmp/condo_specs/nginx.edn

-Oops, there is a typo and we have an error: `Tag oops-alpine not found in repository`.
+Oops, there is a typo and we have an error: `manifest for nginx:oops-alpine not found`.
 The current state now is `TryAgainNext`.
 Condo will try to deploy this spec until it is successful or until a new specification arrives.
 Note that we still have `nginx:1.11.4-alpine` running – that's because we've specified the `:deploy [:After 5]` option, and the new container tries to start in parallel with the previous one.

 Let's fix the typo: